 Attackers’ research is nothing short of meticulous.
 They scope out your CEO online, hunting through your company’s website, social media, and professional networking sites to learn all they can about that person – what they do, who they know and work with, their style of writing, and even when they’re travelling for work or on holiday.
 Threat actors will also thoroughly research your company, the way the company does business, and your key suppliers and customers.
 The more they know, the more believable their attack will seem.

 “The adoption of fluent business terminology, industry knowledge and personal references from social and professional networking sites have made the deception associated with business email compromise (BEC) attacks difficult to uncover until it is too late.”

 Urgent emails get straight through to your inbox…

 CEO fraud doesn’t rely on malicious payloads or sinister links, meaning the offending email goes unnoticed by anti-virus software and spam guards.
 It just looks like another email from someone within your company, without any malware attached.

 … and appear to be from the real person’s email account

-Threat actors create a spoof of your CEO’s email account which, at a glance, looks genuine enough – for example, changing firstname.lastname@example.org to email@example.com.
+Adversaries create a spoof of your CEO’s email account which, at a glance, looks genuine enough – for example, changing email@example.com to firstname.lastname@example.org.
 Even more convincingly, attackers use advanced techniques such as Punycode to create spoof domains where the characters in the email address look identical to the naked eye.
 The result?
 The email you receive from this domain looks like the real thing, from the real person.

 You’re the right person for the job